-The call for VIS Issue 14 is closed.
-Deadline for exposition proposals was 4 December 2024.
+The call for VIS Issue 15 is open.
+Deadline for exposition proposals is 29 May 2025.

 HOW TO SUBMIT AN EXPOSITION